pydata/patsy/doc/library-developers.rst

 parser, or otherwise extend the formula evaluation machinery.
 (Heck, it only took an hour or two to repurpose it for a totally different purpose, parsing linear constraints.)
-But extending Patsy in a more fundamental way this will require just a wee bit more complicated API than just calling :func:`dmatrices`, and for this initial release, we've been busy enough getting the basics working that we haven't yet taken the time to pin down a public extension API we can support.
+But extending Patsy in a more fundamental way then this will require just a wee bit more complicated API than just calling :func:`dmatrices`, and for this initial release, we've been busy enough getting the basics working that we haven't yet taken the time to pin down a public extension API we can support.